SherG/cool-iron/blog/acquisition-behavior-outcomes.md

 "Rented" platforms are the digital channels your brand actively cultivates a presence on but that you don't own.

-This includes social media platforms like Facebook, Instagram, Twitter; messaging apps; and e-commerce channels like Amazon, and E-bay.
+This includes social media platforms like Facebook, Instagram, Twitter; messaging apps; and e-commerce channels like Amazon and E-bay.

 #### You Don't Own the Data